w3f/polkadot-wiki/docs/learn-registrar.md

 An on-chain identity is a good way to build up your reputation and let the community know more about you if you plan on running a validator or being a councilor.
-Web3 Foundation is providing registrar service in the Polkadot network for free, so if you want your identity that is being verified, follow the steps below to start.
+Web3 Foundation is providing registrar service in the Polkadot network for free, so if you want your identity to be verified, follow the steps below to start.
 In case you would like to learn the basics of identity, go [here](learn-identity).